MicrosoftLearning/Secure-Azure-with-Microsoft-Defender-Cloud-Compliance-Controls/Instructions/Labs/LAB_01_Enable Defender for Servers Plan 2 on your Azure subscription.md

 ## Skilling tasks

-- Configuring Microsoft Defender for Cloud for Enhanced Security Features for Servers
+- Configuring Microsoft Defender for Cloud's Enhanced Security Features for Servers

 - Review the ehanced security features for Defender for Servers Plan 2

 ## Exercise instructions

-### Configuring Microsoft Defender for Cloud for Enhanced Security Features for Servers
+### Configuring Microsoft Defender for Cloud's Enhanced Security Features for Servers

 1. Sign-in to the [Azure portal menu.](https://portal.azure.com/)